redbadger/crux/docs/src/internals/bridge.md

 {{#include ../../../crux_core/src/bridge/mod.rs:request}}
 ```

-Unlike the core request, this does nto include any closures or other difficult data, and is fully serializable.
+Unlike the core request, this does not include any closures and is fully serializable.

 ## ResolveRegistry